Dynamics of Charge-Resolved Entanglement after a Local Quench: Introduction

 By definition, $S_A^{(1)}(N_A)$ is the charge distribution in subsystem A, and $\mathcal{N}_{A_1,A_2}^{(1)}(Q)$ is the charge imbalance distribution, demonstrating an inherent relation between entanglement and charge distribution.
 The charge resolved entanglement can be used as an instrument to study entanglement properties and gain a better understanding of the charge block structure of the entanglement spectrum.
-A particular interest in the relation between charge distribution and entanglement has risen for systems after a local quench: We prepare two subsystems $A$ and $B$ in the ground state, couple the two subsystems at $t=0$ and study the evolution of entanglement between them.
-In Ref.~\onlinecite{KL} a relation between charge distribution (quantum noise) and the entanglement has been derived for noninteracting fermions undergoing this type of quench, and motivated further study of the relation between entanglement and charge distribution~\cite{Hsu2009, Song2010,Song2011,Song20116, Song2012,Calabrese_2012,Vicari12,Eisler2013,Eisler20138,Chien2014,Petrescu_2014,Thomas2015,Dasenbrook2015,Sinitsyn_2016}.
+A particular interest in the relation between charge distribution and entanglement has risen for systems undergoing a local quench: We prepare two subsystems $A$ and $B$ in the ground state, couple the two subsystems at $t=0$ and study the evolution of entanglement between them.
+In Ref.~\onlinecite{KL} a relation between charge distribution (quantum noise) and the entanglement has been derived for noninteracting fermions following this type of quench, and motivated further study of the relation between entanglement and charge distribution~\cite{Hsu2009, Song2010,Song2011,Song20116, Song2012,Calabrese_2012,Vicari12,Eisler2013,Eisler20138,Chien2014,Petrescu_2014,Thomas2015,Dasenbrook2015,Sinitsyn_2016}.
 With the charge-resolved entanglement measures just discussed it becomes apparent that one should not separately address the dynamics of charge and entanglement, but rather their combined measures.
 The goal of this work is to addresses this question.

 In this paper we combine the methods from Refs.~\onlinecite{GS, CGS} for calculating the time dependent charge-resolved entanglement in 1+1D conformal field theory (CFT) systems.
 We compare them to exact results for the XX model, as well as to time dependent density matrix renormalization group (tDMRG) results for the XXZ model [Eq. (\ref{eq:XXZ})].
-We get satisfying results for the dynamics of the charge resolved vNEE.
+For the dynamics of the charge resolved vNEE, we get the contribution of the different charge sectors to the total entropy.
+We find that the behavior $S_A(t) \sim \log(t)$, as extracted in Ref.~\onlinecite{CC} and decribed below, mostly originates from $\sim \sqrt{\log(t)}$ significant charge sectors, each contributing $\sim \sqrt{\log(t)}$.
+We get satisfying results comparing the prediction above to numerical results.
 As for the charge imbalance resolved negativity, the CFT results involve hard-to-calculate conformal blocks, but we can still derive approximate expressions which qualitatively match the numerical results.